 - Helps Eliminate Limescale, Grease, and Odors in Your Machine

 affresh Dishwasher Cleaner can clean your dishwasher while your dishwasher cleans your dishes.
 Simply put the tablet on the bottom of the machine and your detergent in the dispenser and run like usual.

 - Designed to penetrate, dissolve & remove odor causing residue.
 Power away lime and mineral build-up that can occur inside your dishwasher.
 Cleans dishwashers better than bleach.

 - Patented tablet design lasts throughout the entire wash cycle

 - Safe to use with stainless steel tub and plastic tub dishwashers.
 Septic safe

 - Recognized for safer chemistry by the EPA

 - Use once a month to keep your dishwasher fresher and cleaner

 The powerful Finish Dishwasher Cleaner Liquid is so convenient to use, you don’t even have to remove the cap.
 Just peel off the top sticker and place it upside down in the silverware basket or lower rack of an empty dishwasher.
 Run a heavy cycle to break down grease and mineral deposits in hard-to-reach spots.

-- Run the dishwasher empty with Finish dishwasher cleaner on the hottest cycle
+- Run dishwasher empty on the hottest cycle with dishwasher cleaner

 How To Clean a Dishwasher Vinegar and Baking Soda?